Featured in...

 It’s a bit sneaky, but the last time I needed legal advice, I paid £5 for a trial to chat with an online solicitor called JustAnswer.

-Not only did I save £50 on solicitor feeds, I also won my case and didn’t have to pay my £271 fine.
+Not only did I save £50 on solicitor fees, I also won my case and didn’t have to pay my £271 fine.

 Chat below to get started with JustAnswer

-Can a parking ticket be enforced on private land?
+Can it be enforced on private land?

 When you break the ‘rules’ in a private car park, the operator has the right to issue a Parking Charge Notice.
 This is not the same as a Penalty Charge Notice and should not be dealt with in the same way.